look4pritam/FunWithAI/Quiz.md

 ### 5. What is a full form of Gen-AI?
 Answer: Generative Artificial Intelligence

-### 6. Which company has developed Gemini AI?
+### 6. Which company has developed Gemini 1.0?
 Answer: Google

+### 7. Which company has developed Gemini 1.5?
+Answer: Google

-### 7. Which company has developed Gemma?
+### 8. Which company has developed Gemma?
 Answer: Google DeepMind

-### 8. What is a full form of ML?
+### 9. Which company has developed Llama 2?
+Answer: Meta

+### 10. Which company has developed Llama 3?
-Answer: Machine Learning
+Answer: Meta

-### 9. What is a full form of ML?
+### 11. Which company has developed Llama 3.1?
-Answer: Machine Learning
+Answer: Meta

-### 10. What is a full form of ML?
+### 12. Which company has developed Llama 3.2?
-Answer: Machine Learning
+Answer: Meta